yL3oft/zHomes/README.md

 ```
 commands:
   # Up here you will find messages that can be used in multiple commands
-  home-already-exist: "&cYou already have a home with this name."
+  no-permission: "%prefix%&cYou don't have permission to execute this command."
-  home-doesnt-exist: "&cYou don't have any home with this name."
+  cant-afford: "%prefix%&cYou need &6$%cost% &cin order to execute this command."
-  home-doesnt-exist-others: "&e%player% &cdon't have any home with this name."
+  home-already-exist: "%prefix%&cYou already have a home with this name."
-  no-permission: "&cYou don't have permission to execute this command."
+  home-doesnt-exist: "%prefix%&cYou don't have any home with this name."
-  cooldown: "&cYou need to wait %time% seconds to execute this command again."
+  home-doesnt-exist-others: "%prefix%&e%player% &cdon't have any home with this name."
-  cant-use-2dot: "&cYou can't use &e':' &cin this command."
+  cant-use-2dot: "%prefix%&cYou can't use &e':' &cin this command."
-  cant-find-player: "&cThis player was not found."
+  cant-find-player: "%prefix%&cThis player was not found."

   # Below you will find messages specific for the commands
   main: